Bethieieio/project-three-command-hangman/README.md

 - The player adds the letter 'N' it is correct.
 ![image](assets/images/fifth-correct-letter.png)

 - The player, now panicking she has two wrong tries left, uses all her brain to guess the mystery word from the shown letters!
 She thought she was so clever guessing the word 'basking' (forgetting she was told earlier that the letter 'B' was not in the word but we will let her off.. she was on her work lunch break enjoying a large vanilla latte).
 It obviously was not the correct word, so she lost a try.
-She has only has one wrong answer left before game over.
+She has only one wrong answer left before game over.
 If she was silly enough to enter the same word again, she would not have lost a life.
 The game would have told her she already guessed that word.
 ![image](assets/images/wrong-word.png)

 - The player guessed the word 'masking'.
 It was the correct word!!
 (Wahoo!)
 The game shows the completed word and tells the player well done in a graffiti font.
 The game asks if the player would like to play again.
 The player can enter 'Y' for yes and the game starts all over again with aanother random word and 'N' for No which ends the game.